hanfling/ActorX/README.md

 SDK
 ---

 SDK are not distributed for legal reasons.
-You need to grab them either off Autodesk's side or from the install media.
+You need to grab them either off Autodesk's site or from the install media.

 Web resources
 -------------